XMAMan/SmallSI/readme.md

 $V_2$ is simular defined but contains the velocity from both cubes after applying the gravity and normal-force.

-The still unknown $V_2$ should be at a contact point such that it satisfies the following equation:
+The still unknown $V_2$ should satisfies the following equation:

 ${J \cdot V_2 = -J \cdot V_1 * e}$ -> This is our NormalConstraint with Restitution e(=0..1)

+This means if the contact points between two bodies move by example with a speed from 5 in normal-direction then the resulting velocity from both bodies should be such that the speed in normal direction from the contant-points are -5*e after applying the normal-constraint-force.

 We also want a Friction-force which pushes in tangent direction $t_1$
 ```math